karen-white/financial-demo/data/nlu.md

 - can I look at past transactions
 - I want to search my transactions with [amazon](vendor_name)
 - can i seem my transactions with [target](vendor_name)
+- I want to see the last transaction

 ## intent:thankyou
 - thank you goodbye